wojciechkumon/todo-app-onboarding/backend-nodejs/README.md

 # todo-app-backend
 It's a backend side for the todo-app.
-It's implemented with serverless + AWS Lambdas.
+It's implemented in node.js (TypeScript) with serverless + AWS Lambdas.

 ## Usage